vipyrsec/infrastructure/kubernetes/manifests/dragonfly/loader/README.md

-# Dragonfly Cronjob
+# Dragonfly Loader

-Infra configuration for the [Dragonfly Functions](https://github.com/vipyrsec/dragonfly-functions).
+Infra configuration for the [Dragonfly Loader](https://github.com/vipyrsec/dragonfly-loader).

 ## Secrets
-This deployment expects a number of secrets and environment variables to exist in a secret called `dragonfly-cronjob-env`.
+This deployment expects a number of secrets and environment variables to exist in a secret called `dragonfly-loader-env`.

 | Environment             | Description                                              |